 In October, 1972, the U.S. Food and Drug Authority (FDA) restricted the use of hexachlorophene.
 Noxzema – by then renamed the Noxell Corporation – had pre-empted the FDA announcement and removed the substance from its lines earlier in the year.
-However, as Cover Girl make-up still contained other bactericides it was still possible to describe the cosmetics as medicated.
+However, as Cover Girl make-up still contained other bactericides the company could still describe the cosmetics as medicated.

 See also: Hexachlorophene

-The target audiences for Cover Girl were teenagers and young women and the cosmetics were packaged so that they could be sold in drug and grocery stores where most price-sensitive young women bought their cosmetics.
-Conveniently, this was also where most other Noxzema products had previously been sold.
+The target audiences for Cover Girl were teenagers and young women and the cosmetics were packaged for sale in drug and grocery stores where most price-sensitive young women bought their cosmetics and where most other Noxzema products were sold.

 Much of the impetus for the development of Cover Girl may have come from Mary Ayers who worked for the advertising agency Sullivan, Stauffer, Colwell & Bayles (SSC&B).
 She had previously suggested increasing Noxzema’s market share by promoting the cream to women as a medicated facial cleanser and water-soluble beauty cream.